The AVRO Type 698 VULCAN - Hardback

 Author: David W. Fildes

 The Avro Vulcan was the last V Bomber to see active service in its primary role during the Falklands conflict.
 It is the most popular of the three and one aircraft (XH558) become airborne again after a long period of rejuvenation.
-It was always been a major attraction at air shows throughout the world, attracting crowds who delighted in its unique delta-wing shape and amazing manoeuvrability.
+It was always a major attraction at air shows throughout the world, attracting crowds who delighted in its unique delta-wing shape and amazing manoeuvrability.

 The book examines the origins of the design, the prototypes and experimental aircraft and goes on to explain the modifications that were made to the last of the breed.